wiggle-bin/wiggle-bin/Build-Electronics.md

 Drag the browser notification to the right of the screen and write a message like 🪱 "Tooo hot!
 Help!".

-Also change the Rule Name to "Worms to hot"
+Change the Rule Name to "Worms to hot" and click on the back arrow (left top).

 ![](Images/WebThings/WebThingsRuleRight.png)

-Click on the back arrow (left top).
-The rule is now added to WebThings.
+The rule is now added to WebThings and should alert you when worms are overheating.

 ![](Images/WebThings/WebThingsRuleAdded.png)

-## Saving battery life
+### Saving battery life

 The code is set to send an update every 1 minute for testing purposes on first install.
 You probably want to change this to something like 30 minutes and safe battery life.
 Also the delay can be reduced between sending the update and placing the ESP in sleep 😴.